noncesense-research-lab/Blockchain_big_bang/README.md

 -  **Span (multi-timescale) memory**: Generalization of the two-point memory.

 **The mitigation strategies prototyped here are certainly NOT perfect!!
 The parameters have not been tuned, the edge cases have not been explored, and computational/memory resources have not been taken into account.
 Please iterate and improve on these rough draft notions, or replace them with better ones. :- )**

+# Please see Jupyter notebook for results and FAQ